How do I Book an Appointment?

 A chaperone is a friend, relative or member of staff who will accompany a patient, at their invitation, during an intimate examination.

-If you feel that you need a chaperone we would be grateful if the request is made at the time of booking your appointment.
+If you feel that you need a chaperone we would be grateful if the request is made at the time of arranging your face to face appointment.
 If a chaperone is needed during a consultation without prior arrangement we will do our best to accommodate you but it may sometimes be necessary to ask patients to make another appointment.

 I have a specific communication need, how can you help?